alibaba/pipcook/docs/doc/How to develop a plugin?-en.md

 # How to develop a plugin?

-pipcookwelcome developers to contribute to pipcook.
-This topic describes how to develop a plugin.
-The content in this topic is just a few suggestions, the specific plugins can be successfully run in pipcook as long as they comply with our plugin prototype specifications.
+Pipcook welcomes developers to contribute plug-ins for us to extend the functions of pipcook.
+This document describes how to develop a plug-in.
+The content involved in this article is just a few suggestions, the specific plug-in can run successfully in pipcook as long as it meets our plug-in prototype specifications.

 <a name="ff93a5f0"></a>
-### Plugin Specification
+### Plug-in specifications

 ---

-First, we strongly recommend that you understand the plugin specifications defined by us.
-Only plug-ins that meet the interface defined by us can be accepted.
-For more information about the specifications of each plugin, see [Here](https://alibaba.github.io/pipcook/doc/developer%20guide-en) for plugin development specifications
+First, we strongly recommend that you first understand the plug-in specifications that we define.
+Only plug-ins that meet the interface that we define can be accepted.
+For more information about the specification of each plug-in, see [Here](https://www.yuque.com/znzce0/in8hih/developguide) for Plug-in development specifications

+The plug-in type can be:

+- dataCollect
+- dataAccess
+- dataProcess
+- modelLoad
+- modelTrain
+- modelEvaluate
+- modelDeploy

 <a name="bf4fba37"></a>
-### Plugin development environment initialization
+### Create a plug-in

 ---

+A plug-in consists of the following parts:

+- A JavaScript function.
+- Type of function (inherited interface)
+- Function parameters: include data, model, and custom parameters.
+- Function return value: the return value of the plug-in type.

-The pipcook cli tool provides a convenient way to initialize plugins to develop workspaces.
+The pipcook-cli tool provides a convenient way to initialize the plugin development workspace.
 You only need to run the following command:

 ```typescript
 pipcook plugin-dev -t <plugin type>